lionr/P3-OpenStreetMap-Data-Case-Study/p4/README.md

+Project Overview
+In this project, you will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.

+Prepare for this project with: [Data Analysis with R](https://classroom.udacity.com/courses/ud651).

 How do I Complete this Project?
 This project is connected to the Data Analysis With R course, but depending on your background knowledge of exploratory data analysis, you may not need to take the whole class to complete this project.